 Right to be heard: Members of the public have a right to address the Board directly on any item of interest to the public which is within the subject matter jurisdiction of the Board.
 The request to be heard should be made immediately before the Board's consideration of the item.
-No action shall be taken on any item not appearing on the agenda unless the action is otherwise authorized by subdivision (b) of ¶54954.2 of the Government Code.
+No action shall be taken on any item not appearing on the agenda unless the action is otherwise authorized by subdivision (b) of ¶54954.2 of the Government Code and except that members of a legislative body or its staff may briefly respond to statements made or questions posed by persons exercising their public testimony rights under section 54954.3 of the Government Code.

-If you require special accommodation for attendance at or participation in this meeting, please notify our office in advance (805) 649-2251 ext.
+Special Accommodations: If you require special accommodations for attendance at or participation in this meeting, please notify our office 24 hours in advance at (805) 649-2251, ext.
 113. (Govt.
-Code Section 65954.1 and 54954.2(a).
-Please be advised that members of the Board of Directors of Casitas who are not members of this standing committee may attend the committee meeting referred to above only in the capacity of observers and may not otherwise take part in the meeting.
-(Govt.
-Code Sections 54952.2(c)(6).
+Code Section 54954.1 and 54954.2(a)).